 This program is available to students with financial need.
 The loan is financed by the U.S. Department of Education.
 This "subsidized" loan accrues interest, but the federal government pays all of the interest on the student's behalf while he or she is in school.
 This loan program allows a student to borrow up to \$3,500 during the first academic year, \$4,500 during the second academic year, and \$5,500 in the third, fourth, and fifth academic years of undergraduate study.
-The interest rate for the in-school period in 2018/19 is 5.5%.
+The interest rate for the in-school period in 2021/22 is 3.73%.
 The subsidized loan has a fixed rate set by July 1st of the year.
 The loan is subject to origination fees and the interest begins to accrue as soon as the loan has been disbursed from the lender.
+Students begin repaying the federal loans six months after the last date of attendance or when the student drops below halftime enrollment.